Jewtopia (film): Production

-Casting

 The film was announced on July 15, 2011, with initial cast listings for the film being released concurrently.
 Sergei and Hewitt led the announcement, with the full cast list, including Moore, Wendie Malick, and Hewitt's former Ghost Whisperer co-star Camryn Manheim, being released on August 8, 2012.

-Filming

 Jewtopia began filming in Los Angeles, California, on July 18, 2011, and wrapped on August 10, 2011.

-Premiere

 The film premiered in April 2012 at the Newport Beach Film Festival.

 Reception

 On Rotten Tomatoes, the film has a rating of 18% based on reviews from 11 critics.